17 Signs of a Toxic Relationship That You Might be Causing

 Many people may be blind to their hurtful criticism.
 They may shame someone for their looks, sex drive, or career without batting an eye.
 If several people have called you a bully, you may want to listen and fix it before you lose them.
 “You have to put yourself in the other person’s position and realize how would you feel if you were shamed,” says Sussman.
 “Come up with a list of strategies in how you can tell someone you have a problem with them in a loving way.”

 As a couple, your goal is to protect each other.
-But every time you allow a family member or friend to slander your partner for no reason, you’re compromising that safety net and fostering a toxic relationship.
+But every time you allow a family member or friend to slander your partner for no reason, you’re compromising that safety net and fostering signs of a toxic relationship.
 No one is going to date you if you never stick up for them.
 “The purpose of a relationship is fundamentally grounded in safety and security: not love, not attraction, not romance,” says Dr. Tatkin.
 “If you’re not providing that need to ensure each other’s sense of safety and security, it defies the whole psychobiological purpose of being with another person.”
 Stop being a pushover and start standing up for yourself and others.

 Your partner is always the last to know everything